Rationale

 0 – 48 % - poor performance

-SGIS Primary School Summative Assessment Grading Scale – applicable across all grades – for Cambridge only
+Table 2.1 – SGISP Primary School Summative Assessment Grading Scale – applicable across all grades – for Cambridge only

-SGIS Primary School Summative Assessment Grading Scale – applicable across all grades – for Bulgarian subjects only
+Table 2.2. – SGISP Primary School Summative Assessment Grading Scale – applicable across all grades – for Bulgarian subjects only

 Awarding grades

 The students in grades PG – 3 are given a qualitative grade only.
 Results from summative assessments are recorded as percentages.
 Students in grade 4 are given both a qualitative and a quantitative grade.
 Under the Bulgarian educational legislation, the students must be awarded a defined number of grades depending on the specifics of the subject taught.
 Each grade must be entered in Shkolo.
-There is not a set maximum number of grades a teacher is allowed to award per semester, however you must set the minimum as per the school’s official educational plan for each subject.
-The statutory minimum of grade per semester is shown in the table below: Number of minimum current grades per term:
+There is not a set maximum number of grades a teacher is allowed to award per semester; however, you must set the minimum as per the school’s official educational plan for each subject.
+The statutory minimum of grade per semester is shown in the table below:

 The teacher should personally enter the grades in the obligatory school documentation and platforms.